Thinkful/thinkful-curriculum-starter-files/units/0/intro.md

 **Goals**

-*	Review and demonstrate mastery of HTML and CSS basics
+*	Review and demonstrate mastery of HTML, CSS, Git, Github, and command line basics
-*	Refresh on command line
-*   Know how to use Python Koans to build your knowledge of Python
+*   High level introduction to Python as a programming language
-*   Familiarity with numbers, strings, and date time objects in Python.
+*   Familiarity with numbers, strings, and date time objects in Python